Mekalen/Web-Dev/README.md

 # Web-Dev
-Website created to display top games and gaming accessories with priice list and a order page.
+Website created to display top games and gaming accessories with price list and a order page.